callumj/busan/README.md

 A command line utility for creating versioned Docker images and containers with an automated upgrade process.

+Busan allows you to autonomously ensure your Docker environment is kept up to date and running based off your source Dockerfiles.
+In combination with [weave](https://github.com/callumj/weave) you can implement a continous deployment pipeline that keeps your Docker hosts in sync.

 ## How it works

 Busan searches your `Dockerfile` for the `VERSION x.xx` comment and will ensure that your target Docker installation has both correct versioned image and correct running versioned container.